The key to higher visibility and more online sales via social media is finding the best Instagram hashtags for YOUR skin care business.

 So how does a target market help to set an account goal?

-Consider that it takes an average of seven times of seeing a product before an individual decides to purchase it.
+Consider that it takes the average individual seven times to see a product before they decide to purchase it.

 And that means we need to be writing content for our current followers (our ideal TARGET MARKET) to stay top-of-mind for when it IS time for them to make a purchase.